mrkaye97/mrkaye97.github.io/_posts/2019-8-15-A Running Compilation of Bad Stats.md

 7/9/19 - MLB Network: "Gleyber Torres is only the third ever Yankee to make two All Star games before the age of 23.
 The other two are Mickey Mantle and Joe DiMaggio."

+Early 2019 - Effectively Wild Podcast, paraphrased: Mike Trout has amassed about 65 WAR throughout his career, and is projected to have another 70 or so over the next ten seasons.
+Essentially, this means he has already had one Hall of Fame career, and is about to have another.

+Pre-2019 Season: Only 10 players have ever had 5+ seasons of 9+ WAR.
+They are: Babe Ruth, Rogers Hornsby, Barry Bonds, Willie Mays, Alex Rodriguez, Ty Cobb, Lou Gehrig, Honus Wagner, Ted Williams, and Mike Trout.